Volcano tectonic earthquake: Importance

-Volcano tectonic seismicity is an important tool in being able to predict the eruptions of volcanoes.
+Volcano tectonic seismicity is an important tool as it may predict the eruptions of volcanoes.
 Seismic activity occurs as a precursor to most large eruptions.
-We can use tectonic events to predict eruptions in long-dormant volcanoes.
+Rarely, because of complex interactions, it may appear to settle just before an eruption.
+Such tectonic events can predict eruptions in long-dormant volcanoes and the size of the magma pocket.
 Some notable examples of eruptions preceded by volcano tectonic earthquakes include ones at Nevado del Ruiz (1985), Pinatubo (1991), Unzen (1990), and Cotopaxi (2002).
 Quakes with volcano-tectonic characteristics accompany magmatic intrusions in near real time.

 Use in monitoring volcanoes

 Nearly every recorded volcanic eruption has been preceded by some form of earthquake activity beneath or near the volcano.
-Due to the relation between magma movement, earthquakes, and possible eruptions, approximately 200 of the world's volcanoes are seismically monitored.
-The recording of several years of background seismic data has allowed for classification of volcanic earthquakes.
+This does not mean that always this activity will give sufficient warning of an eruption.
+However, for individual volcanoes, the relationship between earthquakes and magma movement or possible eruptions has resulted in approximately 200 of the world's volcanoes being seismically monitored.
+The recording of several years of background seismic data has allowed classification of volcanic earthquakes.
 These earthquakes tend to occur in swarms as opposed to mainshock–aftershock sequences, have smaller maximum sizes than tectonic structure earthquakes, have similar waveform patterns, increase in number before eruptions, and occur near or beneath the site of the eruption.
+Volcano tectonic earthquake seismicity typically originates lateral to the site of the volcanic eruption to come, at tectonic fault structures a few kilometres away.
+Such earthquakes have a large non-double couple component to their focal mechanism.

-Other types of seismic activity monitored in relation to volcanoes and their eruptions are long period seismic waves, which are caused by sudden sporadic movement of magma that had previously not been moving due to a blockage, and harmonic tremor, which indicates steady magma movement deep in the mantle.
+Other types of seismic activity monitored in relation to volcanoes and their eruptions are long period seismic waves (caused by sudden sporadic movement of magma that had previously not been moving due to a blockage), and harmonic tremor (indicating steady magma movement).